Giorgio Carrara: FIA Formula 3

 After his performance in the Spanish and Italian F4 championships in 2019, Jenzer gave Carrara a drive for them in FIA Formula 3 as a replacement for Artem Petrov.
 Due to visa complications, Carrara was unable to attend the French Grand Prix, but was able to race at the next race in Austria.
 He qualified in 20th, ahead of teammates Yuki Tsunoda and Andreas Estner, but suffered from a flat tyre in the feature race and finished a lap down in 28th place, which he improved to 21st in the sprint race.
 More visa complications meant that Italian Federico Malvestiti replaced Carrara for the British Grand Prix at Silverstone.
 Carrara would go on to compete in the remained of the season apart from the finale at Sochi Autodrom.
 He finished 30th in the standings with a best result of 16th.

 A lack of funds meant that Carrara was unable to secure a full-time seat with Jenzer for 2020, although he remained part of the team as a simulator driver.

 USF Juniors

 After a two-year break from racing, Carrara moved to the United States, competing in one round of the Formula 4 United States Championship for International Motorsport.
-He finished fourth in the third race, scoring 12 points, with which he finished 20th in the standings.
-He then switched to USF Juniors with the same team, and finished in the top 5 four times, scoring 122 points on his way to 13th in the standings.
+He finished fourth in the third race, scoring twelve points, with which he finished 20th in the standings.
+He then switched to USF Juniors with the same team, and finished in the top-five four times, scoring 122 points on his way to 13th in the standings.

-He did not secure a racing seat for 2023, but he did compete in a guest race of the IAME Series Argentina karting championship in 2024.
+Carrara did not secure a racing seat for 2023, but he did compete in a guest race of the IAME Series Argentina karting championship in 2024.